rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

   end
 ```

-We can simply use all the same techniqes for the `GET /members/:name` route.
+We can simply use all the same techniques for the `GET /members/:name` route.
 Nothing new here.

 These specs pass, too: